mit-pslam/challenge-landing-page/README.md

 ## Baselines

 We provide a baseline that ingests RGB and depth images via convolutional and recurrent networks.
 The baseline makes use of the [Rllib](https://docs.ray.io/en/master/rllib/) library and is implemented in PyTorch.

-For complete instructions on running and evaluation our baseline, please see the baseline [document](doc/baseline.md).
+For complete instructions on running and evaluating our baseline, please see the baseline [document](doc/baseline.md).

 ## Additional Details